Germany–Poland relations: Modern Age

 In the 16th century, after the Counter-Reformation was launched and the Thirty Years War broke out in the German lands, Poland became a Roman Catholic stronghold.
 In 1683, the Polish army commanded by Polish king John III Sobieski helped to relieve the siege of Vienna and along with the Holy Roman Empire, ended the growing expansion of the Ottoman Empire into Europe.
-In the following decades Poland and Bavaria enjoyed good relations, and Bavarian electors Maximilian II Emanuel and Maximilian III Joseph married Polish princesses Theresa Kunegunda Sobieska and Maria Anna Sophia (daughters of Kings John III Sobieski and Augustus III of Poland), respectively.